electricalgorithm/electricalgorithm/README.md

 - 🔭 I’m currently working on [Sixfab](https://sixfab.com) as a part-time embedded developer.

-- 🌱 Trying to improve myself in the area of AI via courses.
+- 🌱 Trying to improve myself in the area of TinyML.

-- ⚡ The topics I want to learn in my free time: Rust,
+- ⚡ Check out the projects I pinned on the bellow!

 <br/>